 (2) The materials used for the construction of the outer skin of a caravan used in a construction camp, shall not be inferior to those faces on which the effective spread of flames neither exceeds 305 millimetres during the first 1½ minutes, nor exceed 840 millimetres after 10 minutes.

-[Regulation 39 amended in Gazette 3 May 1974 p.
+[Regulation 39 amended: Gazette 3 May 1974 p.
 1430.]

 40. Internal linings